Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 \subsection{Caching}

 Our minimax algorithm employs extensive use of caching.
 We cache solutions of the dynamic programming procedure \MaxFeas as well as any evaluated bin configuration $C$ (as a hash) with its value.

-\paragraph{Hash table properties.} We store a large hash table of fixed size with each entry being a 64-bit integer corresponding to $63$ bits of hash and a binary value.
+\paragraph{Hash table properties\parperiod} We store a large hash table of bin configurations with a 64-bit integer hash.
 The hash table is addressed by a prefix of the hash, usually between $20-30$ bits (depending on the computer used).

-We solve the collisions by a simple linear probing scheme of a fixed length (say $4$).
+We solve collisions by a simple linear probing scheme of a fixed length (say $4$).
 In it, when a value needs to be inserted to an occupied position, we check the following $4$ slots for an empty space and we insert the value there, should we find it.
 If all $4$ slots are occupied, we replace one value at random.

-\paragraph{Hash function.} Our hash function is based on Zobrist hashing \cite{zobrist}, which we now describe.
+\paragraph{Hash function\parperiod} Our hash function is based on Zobrist hashing \cite{zobrist}, which we now describe.

 For each bin configuration, we count occurrences of items, creating pairs $(i,f)$ belonging to $\{1,\ldots,g\} \times \{0,1\ldots,m\cdot g\}$, where $i$ is the item type and $f$ its frequency (the number of items of this size packed in all $m$ bins).